Aquaculture Accounts

 Step 4: Compile monetary asset accounts

-Value aquaculture stocks following standard SNA principles for produced assets:
+Value aquaculture stocks following standard SNA principles for produced assets, applying the following method hierarchy:

 c) Revaluations--Record holding gains or losses reflecting price changes during the accounting period, separate from volume changes.